 SNN works hard to remove all barriers to spay/neuter.
 We’ve been working for more than 14 years to establish new programs and are continually improving our current services to ensure we are effectively treating as many pets as possible.

-SNN was founded in 2003 to address the needs of pets in the rural Kaufman county, just southeast of Dallas.
+SNN was founded in 2003 to address the needs of pets in the rural Kaufman County, just southeast of Dallas.
+SNN started as a group of dedicated volunteers working one day a week in a mobile clinic to alter 40 animals weekly.
 However, it quickly became clear that the need far exceeded the area we originally intended to serve and SNN rapidly grew our service area to assist other rural and low-income urban communities.

-In 2010, we were able to open our first stationary, high-volume clinic in Crandall, TX.
-Opening the clinic allowed us to dramatically expand our number of annual surgeries to 17,000.
+In 2005, we were able to open our first stationary, high-volume clinic in Crandall operating three days a week.
+In 2010 we built a new, larger clinic which allowed us to dramatically expand our number of annual surgeries to 17,000.

 In 2017, SNN opened our second stationary clinic in southern Dallas as part of the Southern Dallas Spay/Neuter Surge Project.
-Thanks to the opening of this clinic, SNN will complete more than 25,000 surgeries in 2017.
+Thanks to the opening of this clinic, SNN completed more than 25,000 surgeries in 2017.

 - SNN has helped to educate more than 500,000 North Texas residents about responsible pet ownership, safety around animals, and local animal control ordinances.